 Another cybersecurity concern a business should keep in mind as it grows and expands is its people.
 The larger your operations, the more people you will likely require to run it, which means an additional human-error vulnerability every time a new person is brought on board.
 In fact, it is an organization’s people that constitute the biggest cybersecurity threat to business.

 Whether out of ignorance or through carelessness, it is a company’s personnel who most often function as unwitting participants in or enablers of the schemes of cybercriminals.

 This is why it is vital to ensure that employees are educated and up-to-date on the myriad cybersecurity threats out there as they are onboarded.
+Companies can hold seminars, bring in outside experts on a regular basis to ensure everyone is up to date, or help subsidize and encourage internal team members to complete courses or obtain a certificate in cybersecurity to ensure a ready workforce.
 Letting people know what to look out for, what the major trends are, and what to do in the event they believe a system they use has been or is being compromised are key components of good cybersecurity for any growing business.

 Phishing is the act of misleading and deceiving a person into revealing or compromising sensitive information.
 It happens to both individuals and businesses, but it is a preferred tactic of cybercriminals-who have gotten impressively good at it.

 Businesses are “phished” to try and extract passwords, trade secrets, and insider information.